 There are some easy answers in some of the short term developments occurring throughout the league.
 For one, with the revelations regarding head injuries there has been, for ethical or legal reasons a redefinition of what constitutes a crippling injury.
 In a bygone era of, say, a year or two ago, some of the Chief players would have had an ammonia capsule shoved up their nose and directed back into the fray.
 Some have pointed to the new training limits outlined in the new Collective Bargaining Agreement.
 That may be a possibility as well.
 However...

-In Gary Pomerantz' book Their Life's Work he describes former Steelers defensive lineman Ernie Holmes' weight having ballooned up to over six hundred pounds.
+In Gary Pomerantz' book Their Life's Work he describes the late former Steelers defensive lineman Ernie Holmes' weight having ballooned up to over six hundred pounds.
 If you think about it that should not be that uncommon an occurrence for big men who have stopped a life of constant workouts.
 But that's not necessarily the picture we get of a lot of former players.
 Many of them have become very small in a short period of time.
 I'm not dismissing the possibility that they are merely poster children for Jenny Craig, but you have to consider the possibility that they are just returning to something resembling their natural weight.

 In 1971 very few professional football players tipped the scales at over 300 pounds.
 I understand that dietary and training regimens have changed, but even so, this could be viewed as kinda radical.
 I feel confident our steroid problems are behind us, but technology continues to advance.
 Would anyone really be surprised that there wasn't some human growth manipulation, maybe not detectable with current methods, maybe not even illegal currently, as steroid use was not when players began juicing decades ago.